bkimminich/it-security-lecture/README.md

 [![OER Global Logo, 2012 J. Mello, used under CC-BY 3.0 License](oer_logo.png)](https://www.unesco.org/en/communication-information/open-solutions/open-educational-resources
 "OER Global Logo, 2012 J. Mello, used under CC-BY 3.0 License")

+> 🚨 This repository is archived!
+There are no more updates planned at this point in time! 🚨

 ## Covered Topics

 ### Semester 1 - Information & Network Security